-I recently finished my Ph.D. in the Human-Computer Interaction Institute (HCII) at Carnegie Mellon University.
+I earned my Ph.D. in 2012 from the Human-Computer Interaction Institute (HCII) at Carnegie Mellon University.
 My advisor was Anind Dey.
 My thesis investigated how to support intelligibility in context-aware applications to improve user understanding and trust.

 I have also obtained the A*STAR National Science Scholarship, providing funding for my undergraduate (Fall 2003 – Spring 2006) and graduate studies (since Fall 2007).